srihari-m-s/mock-myntra/README.md

 - Size is a required for "Add to Bag functionality"
 -  On  image click, a full size version of the image is shown to the user.

-### 4. Bag
+### 4. Bag Page

-Can be accessed by clicking the "Bag" icon in Navigation.
-On click, it opens a modal that displays Items in wish list and items in bag.
+Bag/Cart page can be accessed by clicking the "Bag" icon in Navigation.
+Displays Items in wish list and items in bag.
 Multiple Items can be added to to Wishlist and Bag.
-Current implementation only allows users to remove items from bag.
-More number of same items cannot be manipulated from the bag modal.

 ##  Deployment and Running project Locally